rubixchain/learn/content/faq.md

-{{< expand "What happens to a transaction if any the participating nodes/wallets loses their online connection ?" >}}
+{{< expand "What happens to a transaction if any of the participating nodes/wallets loses their online connection ?" >}}

 The transaction is not completed in this case.
 A transaction completes when the sender and the reciver unpin and pin their tokens respectively.
 If an online connection is lost anytime before that, the transaction will not complete.